 The large chunk in the middle represents the zone of normalcy, into which fall most aesthetics we encounter daily.
 On the far left is the zone of aesthetics which are so banal they are generally considered obsolete (such as oversized suits for men).
 On the far right is the zone of experimental aesthetics.
-The location where artists operate, this zone comprises aesthetics and images that are still hard for most consumers to understand and appreciate.
+The location where avant-garde artists operate, this zone comprises aesthetics and images that are still hard for most consumers to understand and appreciate.

-Between the zone of normalcy and the zone of art, there is a sweet spot.
+Between the zone of normalcy and the zone of experimentation, there is a sweet spot.
 Just outside what is considered normal yet familiar enough to be comprehended, this is where good marketers work.
 When Weiden Kennedy says they want to capture “lightning in a bottle” this is what they mean: to take something just outside of mainstream culture, aestheticize it, and turn it into marketing for a consumer product.
 It doesn’t matter how much of a commodity the product is—this works for makeup and sneakers as well as it does for high-performance cars.

 Slightly controversial aesthetics cater to the leading edge of consumer culture, a large population willing to spend money in order to maintain its status.
 As this group consumes, the cultural Overton window shifts to accommodate more and more radical aesthetics, which lose their novel status as they become normalized.
 The cultural normalcy spectrum flows to the left, and the function of this sort of marketing is to accelerate its natural movement.